Get FREE access to pro marketing tools

 To date, the videos combined have around 100 million views.
 Not bad for one free ticket upgrade.

-How often do you wish that you had access to the same clothing or accessories as your favorite celebrities?
+How often do you wish that you had access to the same clothing or accessories like your favorite celebrities?
 If PrettyLittleThing’s success is any indication, pretty often.

 The fashion company researches what popular social digital influencers are wearing (Kardashians, for example), recreates the clothing or accessories themselves, and markets them back to followers of these influencers.